List of 100 Bullets characters: Javier Vasco

-First appeared in issue #25.
-Javier Vasco's Seattle-based family has historically been viewed as aggressors within the Trust.
+First appearing in issue #25, Javier Vasco's Seattle-based family has historically been viewed as aggressors within the Trust.
 They have had problems with the Nagel family which were dealt with by the Minutemen, but a rivalry was still evident.
 Javier was seemingly quite suspicious of the intentions of the House of Medici in restructuring the Trust and eliminating the Minutemen.
 He had formed a trio of dissent along with Helena Kotias and Fulvio Carlito, planning to eliminate Augustus Medici with the apparent agreement of Graves, in return for his reinstitution.
 Javier persuaded Axel Nagel to commit suicide, apparently as a consequence of some obligation.
 It was recently revealed that Augustus, Graves and Vasco were the masterminds behind a decades-long grand plan that is only now becoming clear, which included Vasco feinting the opposition role.
 He was eliminated by Will Slaughter in issue #98, who was contracted for the hit by Joan D'Arcy.
 His House is eventually handed over to Graves in the Trust's realignment.

 Helena Kotias

-First appeared in issue #25.
-Based in Aspen, Colorado, Helena was unhappy with the leadership of the Trust.
+First appearing in issue #25, based in Aspen, Colorado, Helena was unhappy with the leadership of the Trust.
 She was part of the alliance between the Kotias, Carlito and Vasco families determined to remove Augustus Medici from power.
 The trio met with Agent Graves, offering him to reinstitute the Minutemen in exchange for his help.
 It appeared that Helena was a very close ally of Javier Vasco and Lono even referred to her House as a wing of the House of Vasco.
 She is killed by Victor in issue #86 along with another Trust head, Constance Von Hagen.

 Mia Simone

-First appeared in issue #24.
-Based in Dallas, she was another ally of Medici.
+First appearing in issue #24, based in Dallas, she was another ally of Medici.
 Graves considered the Simones to be the weakest of the families of the Trust.
 Mia was close to both Megan Dietrich and the late Daniel Peres, and seemed dismissive of the aggressive influence of the Vasco family within their organisation.
 She was killed in issue #76 in a fatal fall mysteriously arranged by Remi Rome.

 Tibo Vermeer

-First appeared in issue #25.
-Based in Omaha, Nebraska, it was first speculated that the House of Vermeer was in alliance with the House of Vasco after Vermeer and Javier Vasco approached Lars Nagel in issue #72.
+First appearing in issue #25, based in Omaha, Nebraska, it was first speculated that the House of Vermeer was in alliance with the House of Vasco after Vermeer and Javier Vasco approached Lars Nagel in issue #72.
 Vermeer's true allegiances and motivations are unclear, but seem to be largely based in self-preservation.
 He was last seen with Megan and D'Arcy, preparing to sit down with Graves and Augustus.
 He is killed by Cole Burns in issue #100.